-- Identify if other safer means of access can be used such as: tower scaffolds, podiums, or powered access such a cherry picker or a scissor lift. - Identify the remaining work for which ladders can still be used.
-Restrict this to short duration, light duty work based on a suitable risk assessment of the risks.
+Identify the remaining work for which ladders can still be used.
+Restrict this to short duration, light duty work based on a suitable assessment of the risks.

 Many accidents occur due to step ladders being poorly maintained or misused.

 Safe Stacking